GovTechSG/developer.gov.sg/collections/_communities/govbuy/freelance-content-writer.md

 - Two articles for publication on SGDP
-  - Publication-ready drafts in Word Doc to be submitted within 7 days from first kick-off meeting
+  - Publication-ready drafts in Word Doc to be submitted within 14 days from first kick-off meeting
 - Option for additional two articles for publication on SGDP
-  - Publication-ready drafts in Word Doc to be submitted within 7 days from first kick-off meeting for each article
+  - Publication-ready drafts in Word Doc to be submitted within 14 days from second kick-off meeting

 ### Deliverables

-- Article 1:
+- Article 1
   - Output: Product white-paper on [HealthCerts](https://www.developer.tech.gov.sg/technologies/digital-solutions-to-address-covid-19/healthcerts)
   - Sources: Video recording of a webinar, existing write-ups/product details will be provided
-- Article 2:
+- Article 2
   - Output: Opinion editorial
   - Sources: Interview to be conducted